 Since 1990, corporations have been spinning off subsidiaries at an average rate of about 50 per year.
 Those statistics included quite a few years of very bullish markets.
-In 2017, there were 19 spin-offs, and 29 last year.
-So far in 2019, 30 spin-offs have been announced, and as long as the market remains bullish, we should see that number increase.
 The sectors for the spin-offs are very broad, with the most reported in the healthcare, automobile/transportation, and entertainment arenas.

-And the bottom line of all this spinning off is very good for investors: a plethora of studies have concluded that spin-off stocks average a return that is 10% higher than the broad indices.
-As of July, last year, the Bloomberg U.S. Spin-Off Index had risen more than 22% and had beat the S&P 500 Index by 13%.
-From 2002 to 2017, the index gained 999.4%, compared to the 203.9% posted by the S&P 500 Index during that same period.
+And the bottom line of all this spinning off is very good for investors: a plethora of studies have concluded that spin-off stocks average a return that is 10% higher than the broad indices in the first year.

 However, just like with any equity, investors must approach spin-offs with an analytical eye.
 Many spin-offs are winners, but others aren’t.

 First, you need to determine why the spin-off is occurring.

 - Activist investors are urging companies to unload non-related business divisions that they believe are holding a company back.

 - Spin-offs can unlock value in a company, making the sum of the parts greater than the whole.
 They often allow management to bring a laser focus on individual units that have gotten lost in the shuffle of the conglomerate, giving them a chance to grow into viable businesses.
 And that can provide opportunities for investors to buy bargain-priced companies with fabulous potential.

 There are several catalysts that boost spin-off prices:

 - Management is more incentivized by way of stock options and shares.